zhwxp/spring-boot-amqp-producer-sample/README.md

 # Spring Boot AMQP Producer Sample

-This sample project is to show how to send message via Spring Boot AMQP.
-Please refer to below project about how to receive message via Spring Boot AMQP.
+This sample project is to show how to send message to RabbitMQ server by using Spring Boot AMQP.
+Please refer to below project about how to receive message from RabbitMQ server by using Spring Boot AMQP.
 * [Spring Boot AMQP Consumer Sample](https://github.com/zhwxp/spring-boot-amqp-consumer-sample)

 ## Prerequisites